harrisonp18/RocketLeagueBotIndependentStudy/README.md

    During installation:

-    -Select "Add Python to PATH"
+    *Select "Add Python to PATH"

-    -Make sure pip is included in the installation
+    *Make sure pip is included in the installation

 2.Make sure you've installed the Java 8 JDK or newer.
 Here's the Java 8 JDK.